AgrDataSci/documentation/docs/glossary.md

 **Plackett-Luce model**
 In a tricot project, ranking data is collected on all participants (either farmers or consumers) with each one of them contributing one ‘partial ranking’.
 The ClimMob software uses the statistical Plackett-Luce model to combine all these partial rankings into a full picture.

 The image below visualizes an example.
 Here, three growers each rank their individual set of three technology options (for example, crop varieties).
-Participant 1, for example, reported that var 1 was the best technology option, while var4 was the worst, and var3 took a middle position.
+Participant 1, for example, reported that var1 was the best technology option, while var4 was the worst, and var3 took a middle position.

 The partial rankings from all participants are then combined, giving the overall ranking.
-When there are disagreements (for example, some farmers find that var3 > var4, but others report that var4 > var3), the Plackett-Luce model determines the most likely overall
+When there are disagreements (for example, some participants find that var3 > var4, but others report that var4 > var3), the Plackett-Luce model determines the most likely overall

 ![](./img/Plackett-Luce.png)